 Anonymity is another category that some VPN users prioritize in their search for the best service.
-ExpressVPN accepts Bitcoin, which allows users to maintain anonymity, while IPVanish does not.
+ExpressVPN accepts cryptocurrencies, which allows users to maintain anonymity, while IPVanish does not.

 Getting your VPN up and running is not always straightforward, and sometimes issues come up.
 It’s important to know what resources your VPN provider offers its customers in these times of need.

 ExpressVPN shines in this area.
 It offers live 24/7 chat support, and it is also available via email to solve any issues that may arise.
 ExpressVPN is known to respond rapidly to customer inquiries, so you’ll never be waiting too long to get help, and the quality of its assistance is generally high.

 IPVanish also offers pretty ample customer support.
 IPVanish users encountering problems can get an answer to their questions via email assistance, and the company also provides a telephone line users can call for customer service during US business hours.

 Neither one of these VPN providers is precisely the cheapest option; ExpressVPN is actually one of the most expensive VPN services available.
 So just how much will each of these two providers cost you?

 If you decide to pay for ExpressVPN monthly, it will cost you $12.95 per month, which makes it one of the most expensive VPNs around.
 This high monthly fee is why the semi-annual and annual plans are preferable, with the yearly plan costing $99.